 Helping a loved one through rehab isn’t easy.
 Here are some guidelines to follow:

 Oxycontin is another type of opiate, says WebMD.
-Need to assist your loved in looking for an oxycontin rehab treatment in Florida?
-Look the right program, doctor and facility for starters.
+Need to assist your loved in looking for an oxycontin rehab treatment in California?
+Look the right program, doctor and Sacramento detox centers for starters.
 Then take the time and effort to review the programs.
 Which one seems a better fit for your loved one?
 Which one offers a great aftercare program?
 These choices can help ensure a successful recovery in the future.

 Discuss the options